 Access to the COVID-19 Vaccine

-The COVID-19 vaccine will also be offered by other community partners based on state guidelines including:
+The COVID-19 vaccine may also be offered by other community partners based on state guidelines and appointment including:

-COVID-19 vaccine and some related supplies will be procured and distributed by the federal government at no cost to Intermountain, payers, or patients.
-CDC will share more information about reimbursement claims for vaccine administration fees for our commercial patients as it becomes available.
+The COVID-19 vaccines and related supplies will be procured and distributed by the federal government at no cost to Intermountain, payers, or patients.

 Yes.
 While experts learn more about the protection that COVID-19 vaccines provide under real-life conditions, it will be important for everyone to continue using all best practices available to help stop the pandemic.
 Until we reach herd immunity and different health guidelines are provided, you must continue to wear a mask, social distance and wash your hands often.

-The safety and effectiveness of the COVID-19 vaccinations have not been assessed in people less than 18 years of age.
+The safety and effectiveness of the COVID-19 vaccinations have not been assessed in people less than 16 years of age.
+Clinical trials are currently underway for pediatric patients.

 Safety and Effectiveness